Monday, November 28, 2011

 Sonja and I decided to skip the slopes and lounge in the Lodge.

-i thought i would regret,
+A decision i thought i would regret,

 But thoroughly enjoyed.